NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Custom_Set_Analysis.md

 The histogram plot type suppports these features:

-* View the distribution of cases (# and % of cases) in the cohort for the clinical field's data values as a histogram
+* View the distribution of cases (# and % of cases) in the cohort for the clinical field's data categories as a histogram
-* View the distribution in tabular format
+* View the distribution of cases in tabular format
-*
+* Select the cases for specific data categories to create new sets, append to existing sets, or remove from existing sets
 * Download the histogram visualization in SVG or PNG format
 * Download the raw data used to generate the histogram in JSON format